The Real Cost of Manual Procurement (And How AI Fixes It)

 - Price protection clauses unenforced when the supplier raised prices

-Contract compliance monitoring on $50M annual spend typically recovers 1-3% in year one — $500K to $1.5M leaking through pricing errors, missed rebates, and unexercised terms.
-Dollars the company was already contractually entitled to.
+Contract compliance monitoring on $50M annual spend typically recovers 1-3% in year one — $500K to $1.5M that was leaking through pricing errors, missed rebates, and unexercised terms.

-- The buyer who spent Monday morning processing 50 routine POs now reviews spend analytics, identifies a $180K consolidation opportunity across three business units, and builds the business case
+- The buyer who spent Monday morning processing 50 routine POs now reviews spend analytics, identifies a $180K consolidation opportunity, and builds the business case

 - The procurement manager who spent every quarter pulling scorecard data now manages by exception — the system flags the three suppliers who need attention this week